MicrosoftDocs/SupportArticles-docs/Office/Client/excel/class-not-registered-error-pivotpoint.md

 ## Cause

-The issue occurs when the provider that is defined for the data connection for PowerPivot data does not exist on your system.
+This issue generally occurs under the following scenarios:

+- You try to update the data with the most current data from the back-end server by using the **Refresh All** option in the **Refresh** menu.
+- You try to import data by using one of the connections under the **Existing Connection** option in the **Design** tab.

 This behavior is by design.
+It occurs when the provider that is defined for the data connection for PowerPivot data doesn't exist on your system.

 ## Resolution

-To resolve the problem, Use one of the following procedures.
+To resolve the problem, use one of the following procedures.

 ### Procedure 1: Configure the failing connection to use a different and compatible provider that exists on your system